Polymer/old-docs-site/0.5/docs/polymer/databinding.md

 ## Event handling and data binding

-With data binding, it’s easy to add event handlers using the [declarative event mapping](polymer.html#declarative-event-mapping) (on-_event_ handlers):
+With data binding, it's easy to add event handlers using the [declarative event mapping](polymer.html#declarative-event-mapping) (on-_event_ handlers):

 {%raw%}
     <template>
       <ul>
         <template repeat="{{s in stories}}">
-          <li on-click={{selectStory}}>{{s.headline}}</li>
+          <li on-click="{{selectStory}}">{{s.headline}}</li>
         </template>
       </ul>
     </template>
 {%endraw%}

-Often, you’ll want to identify the event with the model data used to generate the template instance, either to update the model data or to access a piece of data that isn’t rendered by the template.
+Often, you'll want to identify the event with the model data used to generate the template instance, either to update the model data or to access a piece of data that isn't rendered by the template.

-You can get the model data from the event’s `target.templateInstance.model` property.
+You can get the model data from the event's `target.templateInstance.model` property.
 Any identifiers that you could access inside the template are available as properties on the `.model` object.